-I picked a small bunch of fynbos, placed it in a cup.
-Here where the wind seldom relents and the soil cries out for more nutrients, could it be that all these need are light, rain and carbon breathed out by industry and me?
+I picked a small bunch of fynbos flowers, placed it in a cup, here where the wind seldom relents and the soil cries out for more nutrients.
+Could it really be that these flowers need only light, rain and carbon breathed out by industry and me.

-I’ve seen Indigofera capillaris drop her seventh leaf for a small purple flower and James Britannia form red stripes out of five of his petals.
-I’ve seen Phylica Ericoides change from grey to bright.
-I’ve smelled Diosima Guthrei’s tiny white stars, even the bruised leaves of Agathosma cerefolium.
+I’ve seen Indigofera capillaris drop her seventh leaf for a small purple flower and James Britannia formed red stripes out of five of his petals.
+I’ve seen how Phylica Ericoides changed from grey to sparkling white and even smelled Diosima Guthrei’s tiny white stars and the bruised leaves of the Agathosmas.

-If not designed by a God full of mercy.
+If not designed by a God who is perfect beauty.